gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Grappa Gas had been stroking Big Blue's flank, mind-speaking to the old bull to calm him.
 He looked from the indignant tralpa to the reeve and back to the tralpa.
-"Can't do that, honored,"
-he said cheerfully.
+"I don't take orders from you," he said cheerfully.
-"I have to get this old boy back in his pen."
+"And anyway, I have to get this old boy back in his pen.
+Now, why don't you go home and look after your birds?
+I'm sure their cage needs cleaning."

 Sergeant Dorbu's shoulders slumped slightly.
 "Thank you, honored," he said to Indy,